rohitaryal/machine-learning-class/Notes/Online Class.md

 # Class 9 + 10

-1. Calculate mean distance to points in same cluster
+1. Calculate mean distance to points in same cluster and for all cluster.